EENI Global Business School

 2. Learn how to best approach to the department stores

-To help overcome the difficulties encountered in the international markets; it may often be in the interests of small and medium size companies to resource a separate organization for promotion and/or sale of their products (services) abroad.
+To help overcome the difficulties encountered in international markets; it may often be in interests of small and medium size enterprises to resource a separate organization for promotion and/or sale of their products (services) abroad.

 It is quite common in Europe.
-It consists of uniting the export departments of several companies to form one common one for use by all.
+It consists of uniting export departments of several enterprises to form one common one for use by all.

-The option “growing from zero” of the export department which can be seen as the most efficient, is the creation of shared structures between various companies; what we will call “export consortiums.”
+The option “growing from zero” of the export department which can be seen as the most efficient, is the creation of shared structures between various enterprises; what we will call “export consortiums.”

-Trading companies are companies that sell domestically products produced abroad.
+Trading enterprises are enterprises that sell domestically products produced abroad.

-1. They play a major role in giving an impulse to the foreign trade and operate as commission agents for the exporter
+1. They play a major role in giving an impulse to Foreign Trade and operate as commission agents for the exporter

 2. The Trading Company usually operates by finding a client who wishes to purchase a certain product somewhere in the World